Royal Aircraft Factory B.E.2: B.E.2d

 The B.E.2d was a dual control version of the "c" variant and was provided with full controls in the front cockpit as well as in the rear.

-This meant that there was no room for the fuel tank under the observer's seat which was replaced by a centre section gravity tank.
+This meant that there was no room for the fuel tank under the observer's seat; instead a centre section gravity tank was fitted.
 To ensure adequate endurance this tank was large, adding drag that reduced performance, particularly in the climb.
-Most B.E.2ds were used as trainers, and the few used on operationally by the RFC seem to have been flown from the rear seat.
+Most B.E.2ds were used as trainers, where their dual controls and five-hour endurance were of benefit.

 B.E.2ds supplied to Belgium were not only re-engined with Hispano engines, but at least some of them had the pilot and observer's seating positions reversed, giving the latter a much better field of fire.
 Some Belgian B.E.2cs were similarly modified, and at least one was fitted with a Scarff ring on the rear cockpit.